EXCLUSIVE-Yellen to name ex-IMF official Lipton to senior Treasury role, sources say

 WASHINGTON, Feb 2 (Reuters) - David Lipton, an economist who served as a senior official at the International Monetary Fund and U.S. Treasury, will return to government service as a senior adviser to Treasury Secretary Janet Yellen, six sources familiar with the matter said.

-Lipton will focus on the U.S. role within the Group of Seven advanced economies and the larger Group of 20 economies in a temporary role, several sources said on condition of anonymity.
-It comes as the world's top economies are struggling to manage the coronavirus pandemic and ensure a nascent global recovery stays on course.
+Lipton will focus on the U.S. role within the Group of Seven advanced economies and the larger Group of 20 economies in a temporary role, several sources said, speaking on condition of anonymity.
+His appointment comes as the world's top economies are struggling to manage the coronavirus pandemic and ensure a nascent global recovery stays on course.

 The White House and Treasury had no comment.
 Lipton did not respond to an emailed request for comment.

-Bringing Lipton on board to guide international matters will free Yellen to focus on the U.S. economy and work to ensure passage of President Joe Biden's $1.9 trillion rescue plan, which has run into resistance from Republicans in Congress, the sources said.
+Bringing Lipton on board to guide international matters will free Yellen to focus on the U.S. economy and work to ensure passage of President Joe Biden's $1.9 trillion economic rescue plan, the sources said.
+The plan has run into resistance from Republicans in Congress, and Democrats on Tuesday took a first step toward fast-tracking the bill without Republican support. [nL1N2K81MU]

+"That would be great news!" tweeted German Finance State Secretary Wolfgang Schmidt.

-Lipton's experience on international economic issues and his tenure as Treasury undersecretary for international affairs from 1993 to 1998 in the Clinton administration will help Washington as it seeks to rebuild ties with allies and multilateral institutions, people familiar with his assignment said.
+Lipton's experience on international economic issues and his tenure as Treasury undersecretary for international affairs from 1993 to 1998 in the administration of former President Bill Clinton will help Washington as it seeks to rebuild ties with allies and multilateral institutions, people familiar with his assignment said.

 Several of the sources said Lipton's assignment would help bridge a gap in staffing as Yellen assembles her team.